-- 1. The noise is reduced by 2 dB every time the height of the barrier is increased by 1 m up to a total height of 4 m; and - 2.
-The noise is reduced 1 dB every time the height of the barrier is increased by 1 m over a total height of 4 m.
+- 1. The noise is reduced by 2dB every time the height of the barrier is increased by 1m, up to a total height of 4m; and - 2.
+The noise is reduced by 1dB every time the height of the barrier is increased by 1m over a total height of 4m.